-Title: Configuring plant or machinery for specific operational activities in the workplace Unit Number: K/616/4467 Learning outcome The learner will be a Assessment criteria The learner can: Interpret the given information relating to the work and resources when configuring plant or machinery for specific 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals and manufacturers' information. operational a ctivities.
-1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals, manufacturers' information and current regulations associated with the configuration of plant and machinery.
-2 Know how to comply with relevant legislation and official guidance when configuring plant or machinery for specific operational activities.
-Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
-2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract configuring pl machinery for operational a cices when lant or r specific 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when configuring plant or machinery for specific operational activities.
-3.2 Comply with information relating to specific risks to health when configuring plant or machinery for specific operational activities.
+Title: Configuring plant or machinery for specific operational activities in the workplace Unit Number: K/616/4467 Learning outcome The learner will be a sessment criteria e learner can: Interpret the given information relating to the work and resources when configuring plant or machinery for specific operational activities.
+Interpret and extract relevant informat drawings, specifications, schedules, me risk assessments, workshop manuals, t bulletins, parts manuals and manufactu information. thod statements, echnical service operationara ctivities.
+2 Comply with information and/or instru from risk assessments and method stat 3 Describe the organisational procedures report and rectify inappropriate inform unsuitable resources and how they are ation and Describe different types of information, the they are interpreted in relation to: drawings, specifications, schedules, me risk assessments, workshop manuals, t bulletins, parts manuals, manufacturer current regulations associated with the plant and machinery. ethod statements, echnical service s' information and 2 Know how to relevant legis official guidar configuring pl machinery fo operational a lation and nce when lant or r specific Describe their responsibilities regarding accidents and health hazards, whilst we - in the workplace, below ground lew confined spaces, with tools and equ materials and substances, with more of materials and by manual handling lifting. orking: el, at height, in uipment, with vement/storage 2 Describe the organisational security protocols, equipment and personal belongi site, workplace, company and operative ngs in relation to 3 Explain what the accident reporting pro who is responsible for making reports. ocedures are and 3 Maintain safe working pract configuring pl machinery fo operational a tices when lant or r specific Use health and safety control equipment equipment (if applicable) safely to carr in accordance with current legislation a requirements when configuring plant of specific operational activities. y out the activity and organisational 2 Comply with information relating to sp health when configuring plant or mach operational activities.

-Title: Configuring plant or machinery for specific operational activities in the workplace Learning outcomes Assessment criteria The learn er will be a able to: The le earner can: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to configuring plant or machinery for specific operational activities and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+Tit le: Configuring plant or machinery for specific operational activities in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to configuring plant or machinery for specific operational activities and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
-3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards. and the r and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. mac configure plant or machinery for specific operational activities.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - fixings and fittings - hand tools, portable powered tools and ancillary equipment.
+3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
+4 Select the req and quality of the methods of resources for of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. configure plant or machinery for specific operational activities. specific 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: consumables fixings and fittings hand tools, portable powered tools and ancillary equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, volume, area and wastage associated with the method/procedure to configure plant or machinery for specific operational activities.